Wristbands Help the Medical 5 Rights Initiative

 Medications can be pre-dispensed by the hospital pharmacy in a variety of mediation boxes—with days of the week and times of day barcoded on the container.
 The barcode on the drug container can contain such information as type of drug, formulaic or generic, dosage, frequency, optimal time of day, liquid or solid form, crushed or whole, chewed or swallowed, via intramuscular or subcutaneous injection.
 Once the barcode is scanned, the information from that particular drug administration automatically populates fields in the database and thus keying errors are reduced.
 This saves time—therefore saving money—and reduces liability.
 It’s a track-and-trace solution that is ideal for monitoring compliance.

-By reducing the number of misreads and making compliance easier, nurses are able to delivery safer and more efficient care—without having to worry about medication errors.
+By reducing the number of misreads and making compliance easier, nurses are able to deliver safer and more efficient care—without having to worry about medication errors.
 This helps a system already stressed by nursing shortages and liability concerns.
 It also ensures chain-of-control tracking information on addictive, restricted or lethal drugs.

 The Right Company